gabrielelana/vim-markdown/README.md

 # BUGS
 * look at spec/features/inline_links.md the last two examples, regions and nextgroup are not going to work here
+  * content between round parentesys, only in list items, gets highlighted as link text???
 * formatlistpat doesn't work for ordered lists
 * enter doesn't select completion options anymore
 * avoid effect of formatoptions with horizontal rules (asterisks and dashes)